May 18 – 21, 2026

 At the 2026 NAP Expo, several investment matchmaking models for climate adaptation will be featured in different events organized by technical assistance providers.
 What lessons learned can be extracted from these different experiences to identify success cases and shortcomings as we aim to design scalable and effective matchmaking approaches?

-This session will explore matchmaking models and collaboration frameworks for connecting country-driven adaptation needs with the strategic priorities of technical and financial partners.
-The discussion will also centre on fostering conversation between countries and supporting institutions to understand how institutions can adjust their mechanisms and ways of working to become more responsive to NAP priorities.
-The session will aim to outline actionable recommendations for the NAP Implementation Alliance to improve the connection between needs and support across technical assistance and finance.
+This session explored matchmaking models and collaboration frameworks for connecting country-driven adaptation needs with the strategic priorities of technical and financial partners.
+The discussion also focused on fostering conversation between countries and supporting institutions to understand how institutions can adjust their mechanisms and ways of working to become more responsive to NAP priorities.
+The session aimed at outline actionable recommendations for the NAP Implementation Alliance to improve the connection between needs and support across technical assistance and finance.

 Host: NAP Implementation Alliance